Tarot Runes I Ching Stichomancy Contact

 Click for Details Click for Details Click for Details

-Click for DetailsThe card in the lower left represents how your partner sees you.
-Roy de Deniers (King of Coins): The essence of earth behaving as air, such as a diamond: A true businessman, with a gift for identifying opportunities and taking advantage of them.
+Click for DetailsThe card at the bottom right of the circle represents the most likely outcome of the situation given present circumstances.
+King of Pentacles: The essence of earth behaving as air, such as a diamond: A true businessman, with a gift for identifying opportunities and taking advantage of them.
 A person well informed about the world, skilled in all things physical, and eager to encourage others.
 A pillar of practicality and dependability, embracing tried and tested methods, and possessing an innate understanding of the material reality.
 A philanthropist and devotee of both luxury and hard work, whose word is as good as gold.